 Reference librarians are available for pre-scheduled tours and class instruction sessions.
 Instruction may cover general information about the Library or may cover sources available in a particular discipline or for a specific research project, according to the preferences of the faculty member requesting the session.
 Any one of the reference librarians can provide further information and assist in scheduling a tour or class.
-Please make your requests at least one week in advance to permit for schedule changes made necessary by the sessions and to allow the librarians to prepare instructional materials.
+Requests should be made at least one week in advance to allow for schedule changes made necessary by the sessions and to permit the librarians to prepare instructional materials.